22vv0/asphyxia_plugins/README.md

 	- plugins/asphyxia-core.d.ts
 	- plugins/package.json
 	- plugins/tsconfig.json
-3. Open a command prompt/terminal window, cd to your asphyxia plugins folder, then install node and lodash typings by run these two commands:
+3. Open a command prompt/terminal window, cd to your asphyxia plugins folder, then install node and lodash typings by running these two commands:
 	- npm install --save @types/lodash
 	- npm install --save @types/node
 4. Now from the asphyxia root folder, run asphyxia in dev mode by adding "--dev" after the executable filename (eg: asphyxia-core-x64.exe --dev).
 This should run and provide more logs during game runtime.